 Please note that only college credit for precalculus, college algebra, or calculus meets the prerequisites for UF math classes.
 College credit for statistics does not determine your placement.

 What if I have taken the AP test in mathematics?

-Unless you have received your AP scores and know that you have college credit for calculus, you should take the placement test.
+Unless you have received your AP scores and know that you have college credit for calculus, your initial math placement will be used for the scheduling of classes.
 Once your AP scores are reported to Findlay, your schedule can be adjusted as needed.
 Please check with your advisor about any possible schedule changes.

 How long is my placement test score good for?

 The placement score on the test is good for two years.

 If you have any questions about the math placement test, please email us at [email protected].